chelseanbr/chelseanbr/README.md

 - ⚡ Fun fact: **I'm from Honolulu, Hawai'i 🌴**
 - 🌱 I’m currently *brushing up on*: **Data Structures & Algorithms** with [LeetCode](https://LeetCode.com)
   * <h4>Here's my <a href=https://github.com/chelseanbr/get_leetcode_problems>script to get links & info for LeetCode problems</a>!💡</h3>
-- 👯 I’m looking to collaborate on: Kaggle competitions, machine learning projects
+- 👯 I’m looking to collaborate on:
+  * Kaggle competitions
+  * ML projects
 - 📫 How to reach me:
   * Connect with me on **[LinkedIn](https://linkedin.com/in/chelseanbr)**
   * Email me at **chelseanbr@gmail.com**